BraftonSupport/BraftonJoomla3Component/README.md

 7. Click _"Run Article Importer"_ to import your first articles.

 ###General Settings###
+#### Top Menu Buttons ####
+1. SAVE: Save the settings for this page.
+2. CANCEL: Cancel Changes for the page.
+3. SYNC CATEGORIES: Import a complete list of Categories from your XML Feed.
+4. RUN ARTICLE IMPORTER: Import your article content from your XML Feed.

+#### Options ####
 1. API Key: your unique XML Feed key provided to you by your Account Manager.
 2. API Domain: The brand of your XML Feed.
 We provide content for the following brands _required_
     1. Brafton - http://api.brafton.com/